-3.6.1 Bind Action to Subexpression
+3.6.1 Bind Action to Sub-Expression (maction)

 There are many ways in which it might be desirable to make mathematical content active.
-Adding a link to a MathML subexpressions is one basic kind of interactivity section 7.1.5.
+Adding a link to a MathML sub-expressions is one basic kind of interactivity section 7.1.5.
 However, many other kinds of interactivity cannot be easily accommodated by generic linking mechanisms.
-For example, in lengthy mathematical expressions, the ability to 'fold' expressions might be provided, i.e. a renderer might allow a reader to toggle between an ellipsis and a much longer expression which it represents.
+For example, in lengthy mathematical expressions, the ability to 'fold' expressions might be provided, i.e. a renderer might allow a reader to toggle between an ellipsis and a much longer expression that it represents.

 To provide a mechanism for binding actions to expressions, MathML provides the maction element.
-This element accepts any number of subexpressions as arguments, and the following attributes:
+This element accepts any number of sub-expressions as arguments, and the following attributes:

 Name values default

 actiontype (described below) (required attribute, no default value)

 selection positive-integer 1

-By default, MathML applications which do not recognize the specified actiontypehould render the selected subexpression as defined below.
-If no selected subexpression exists, it is a MathML error; the appropriate rendering in that case is as described in section 7.2.2 on the treatment of MathML errors.
+By default, MathML applications that do not recognize the specified actiontypehould render the selected sub-expression as defined below.
+If no selected sub-expression exists, it is a MathML error; the appropriate rendering in that case is as described in section 7.2.2 on the treatment of MathML errors.